andrechalella/fMakefile/README.md

 # fMakefile

-Ready to use Makefile for simple Fortran projects, featuring automatic targets and prerequisites
+_Ready-to-use Makefile for simple Fortran projects, featuring **automatic targets** and **dependency resolution**._

-Copyright (c) 2019 André Chalella \
+<sub>Copyright (c) 2019-2021 André Chalella</sub> \
-MIT License - see file LICENSE for full text
+<sup>MIT License - see file LICENSE for full text</sup>

 ## Overview

+**fMakefile** is a Makefile for **GNU make** that can be invoked without modifications and will build your Fortran programs just right, as long as your project follows a few ground rules.
+It is intended for simple projects, where you have a few programs, a few modules and needs everything statically linked.

+Suppose your source files live in `proj/src` -- just call **fMakefile** with `make` from your `proj` directory, and it shall figure everything out automatically.

+Under the hood, **fMakefile** contains (other than **GNU make** makefile code) **bash** and **awk** scripts that automate everything, all embedded into a single file for convenience.
+It generates many tiny makefiles in the `dep/` tree that represent the dependencies in your project, and builds stuff into the `build/` tree.

+Main features:

+## Overview

 **fMakefile** needs no modification to work with any simple Fortran project.

-As long as your project abides to the rules that define "simple" (explained below), you can just put this Makefile in your project root and run
+As long as your project abides to the rules below), you can just put this Makefile in your project root and run

     $ make